Amy T. Belcastro

 Office: EP 136

 BA in History, 1988, University of California, Santa Cruz; Mult.
 Subjects and Social Science Teaching Credential, 1989, C.S.U.
 Sacramento; MA, Behavioral Science 1996, C.S.U.
-Sacramento; She is currently completing her PhD at UC Davis in Educational Policy and School Organzation.
+Sacramento; PhD at UC Davis in Educational Policy and School Organization, 2009.

-Professor Belcastro has been a member of the educational system for over 20 years.
-Her background includes working as a member of the research and development team for the California Department of Education; teaching in an alternative secondary setting, middle school PDS and an elementary school; teaching at the post-secondary education in California and Oregon.
-She is an active member of numerous professional organizations, presenting nationally on educational reform.
-Currently, she is coordinating the Two-Year MAT Program, as well as teaching in both the MAT and Med program.
-Her professional interests are research on educational reform that include: policy, teacher training, instructional effectiveness, and authentic assessments; First generation college students and retention; Non-traditional students and adult learning theory; Social-emotional learning theory and intelligence; and issue of social justice and democratic schools.
+Amy has been a member of the educational system for over 25 years.
+Her background includes working as a member of the research and development team for the California Department of Education; teaching in an alternative secondary setting, middle school PDS and an elementary school; and teaching at the post-secondary education in California and Oregon.
+She is an active member of numerous professional organizations, presenting nationally and internationally on higher education and teacher education reform.
+Currently, she is coordinating the MAT Program and teaching curriculum, instruction and assessment classes in the under-graduate and graduate programs.
+Her professional interests areas of research include: Higher education policy and curriculum; Higher education retention: Non-traditional and first-generation students and adult learning theory; K-12 curriculum and assessment policy and instructional effectiveness; Social-emotional learning theory and intelligence; and issues of social justice and democratic schools.